johnlpage/UniBench/reporting/report.md

 | 50 | FindOneAndUpdate | false | 214 | 2333 | 6.73 |
 | 50 | FindOneAndUpdate | true | 173 | 2883 | 8.33 |

+### Analysis

+In this set of results, we see that FindOneAndUpdate (And its Replace equivalent) slower than updateOne, this we should expect given it does more, but many developers fail to appreciate the important difference and use FindOneAndUpdate rather than UpdateOne because of the somewhat similar naming.

+We also learn that adding upsert to any update command makes it slower even where no inserts are taking place.
+This is because there is optimisation for the update-only code path in MDB 8.0 that does not happen currently when upsert is in the flags.

+### Key Takeaways

+* If you do not need the document being modified returned, use updateOne not findOneAndUpadte
+* In most cases avoid upsert and manually handle the insert case—you need to handle cases where two threads fallback to insert and one much retry update anyway.

 ## High level comparison of querying types